 The Netherlands is a parliamentary democracy with a constitutional monarchy.
-King Willem-Alexander is the head of state, having been invested as monarch upon the abdication of his mother, Queen Beatrix, on 30 April 2013.
+King Willem-Alexander is the head of state, and has reigned since 30 April 2013.
 Long renowned for its internationalist outlook, the Netherlands was a founding member of the European Union (EU), the United Nations (UN), the North Atlantic Treaty Organization (NATO) and the Organisation for Economic Cooperation and Development (OECD).
 With Belgium and Luxembourg, it is also a member of the Benelux Economic Union.
 While the capital city of the Netherlands is Amsterdam, the Dutch Government and Parliament are located in The Hague.

 The Netherlands is host to seven international legal organisations: the Permanent Court of Arbitration, the International Court of Justice, The Hague Conference on Private International Law, the Iran-US Claims Tribunal, the International Criminal Tribunal for the former Yugoslavia, the International Criminal Court, and the Special Tribunal for Lebanon.
 The first six are situated in The Hague, as is the EU’s criminal intelligence agency, Europol, and the EU’s judicial cooperation agency, Eurojust.
 It is also host to the Organisation for the Prohibition of Chemical Weapons (OPCW).

 In the Netherlands, the political powers of the monarch are largely ceremonial.
-Until recently, the monarch played an influential role by selecting the informateur who began the process of identifying possible parliamentary coalitions which could lead to the formation of a new Council of Ministers, or Cabinet.
-This prerogative was transferred to Parliament following elections in 2012.
-Effective executive authority in Government is exercised through the Prime Minister, who presides over the Council of Ministers and who is usually the leader of the largest party in the Second Chamber of Parliament (equivalent to the House of Representatives in Australia).
-The Council of Ministers usually comprises 13 to 16 ministers and a number of state secretaries, who traditionally support ministers.
+Effective executive authority in Government is exercised through the Prime Minister, who presides over the Council of Ministers.
+The Prime Minister is usually the leader of the largest party in the Second Chamber of Parliament (equivalent to the House of Representatives in Australia).
+The Council of Ministers comprises 13 to 16 ministers and a number of state secretaries, who traditionally support ministers.

 There are three levels of government in the Netherlands: national, provincial and municipal.
-The Netherlands is divided for administrative purposes into 12 provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.
+The Netherlands is divided into 12 provinces, each administered by a directly-elected Provincial Council, a Provincial Executive and a Sovereign Commissioner, who is appointed by royal decree.